 - 1 teaspoon sweet paprika powder

-- 1-2 tablespoons starch, optional for a thicker sauce
+- 1-2 tablespoons cornstarch optional for a thicker sauce

-Adjust the taste with salt and pepper, sprinkle with the chopped herbs and serve with polenta, bread dumplings, rice, noodles, potatoes, quinoa, millet etc.
+- Adjust the taste with salt and pepper, sprinkle the stew with chopped herbs and serve with polenta, bread dumplings, rice, noodles, potatoes, quinoa, millet etc.